-According to the Registration Statement, the Fund will issue and redeem Shares on a continuous basis at NAV per Share in aggregations of a specified number of Shares called "Creation Units."
+According to the Registration Statement, each Fund will issue and redeem Shares on a continuous basis at NAV per Share in aggregations of a specified number of Shares called "Creation Units."
 Creation Units generally will be issued in exchange for portfolio securities and/or cash.
-Shares trade in the secondary market at market prices that may differ from the Shares NAV.
-Shares are not individually redeemable, but are redeemable only in Creation Unit aggregations, and in exchange for portfolio securities and/or cash.
-A Creation Unit of the Fund will consist of a block of 50,000 shares, which is subject to change.
-Shareholders who are not "Authorized Participants" (as defined below) will not be able to purchase or redeem Shares directly with or from the Fund.
+Shares will trade in the secondary market at market prices that may differ from the Shares' NAV.
+Shares will not be individually redeemable, but will be redeemable only in Creation Unit aggregations, and in exchange for portfolio securities and/or cash.
+A Creation Unit of a Fund initially will consist of a block of 50,000 Shares.
+The size of a Creation Unit is subject to change.
+Shareholders who are not "Authorized Participants" (as defined below) will not be able to purchase or redeem Shares directly with or from a Fund.